TEXAS WEEKLY FRESHWATER FISHING REPORT

 Worth

 FAIR.
-Water normally stained; 61 degrees; 3.06 feet below pool.
-White bass are fair on main lake structure on slabs and in mid depths on chartreuse and white cocahoes.
-Crappie are fair to good on brush piles shallow and in mid depths and main lake structure on jigs.
-Blue catfish and channel catfish are good on cut bait and punch bait on structure.
+Water normal stain; 79 degrees; 2.57 feet below pool.
+White bass are good on main lake structures on slabs with teaser flies.
+Crappie are fair to good on brush piles and main lake structure on jigs with white color combinations.
+Blue catfish and channel catfish are good on cut bait punch bait.
 Report provided by Chad Ferguson of North Texas Catfish Guide Service.

 Wright Patman